Install globally with npm

 }'

-activitysmith activity update \
+activitysmith activity stream nightly-database-backup \

 --content-state '{